 All Interests: Heart Problems, Diabetes, Obesity, Skin Issues, Hernia, Echocardiogram, Acid Reflux

-Dr. Samina Reza is an adult oncology, medical oncology, and hematology (blood disorders) specialist in Zephyrhills, FL, Dade City, FL, and Land O Lakes, FL.
-She has a special interest in lymphoma.
-Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Reza takes.
-Dr. Reza is a graduate of Sindh Medical College and a graduate of John Stroger Hospital of Cook County's residency program.
-Dr. Reza's professional affiliations include St. Joseph's Hospital, St. Joseph's Hospital North, and Florida Medical Clinic.
+Dr. Samina Reza is a physician who specializes in adult oncology, medical oncology, and hematology (blood disorders).
+In her practice, Dr. Reza focuses on lymphoma.
+Dr. Reza accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+She studied medicine at Sindh Medical College.
+Dr. Reza completed her residency training at John Stroger Hospital of Cook County.
+She is professionally affiliated with St. Joseph's Hospital, St. Joseph's Hospital North, and Florida Medical Clinic.

 Relevant Interests: , colon problems